Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Conclusion

 In conclusion, our results demonstrate the feasibility and effectiveness of using diffusion-based inpainting for AGN and QSO identification.
-The ability to use VIS images exclusively for selecting these candidates, provides a potential strategic flexibility to the \Euclid mission whilst aiding in reducing the reliance on complex multispectral data integration.
+The ability to use VIS images exclusively for selecting these candidates provides a potential strategic flexibility to the \Euclid mission, while reducing reliance on complex multi-spectral data integration.
 By proving the utility of applying our pipelines to the task of AGN identification, we believe it can be expanded and can significantly contribute to a broader range of astronomical applications, such as identifying gravitational lensing or finding transient objects.

 \begin{appendix}